janschill/uni-software_architecture/reconstruction/schi/report/report.md

 [What is a gem? – Guides RubyGems](https://guides.rubygems.org/what-is-a-gem/)

-The directories give a good way to group and seperate the information gathered by gem, as the information extraction can just be done on the directories after each other and stored in a suitable data structure and as they are all in the same format adds to the convenience.
+The directories give a good way to group and separate the information gathered by gem, as the information extraction can just be done on the directories after each other and stored in a suitable data structure and as they are all in the same format adds to the convenience.

 Rails components: